mikenath223/weightloss-app/README.md

 ---

+## **Live Link**

+The app is hosted on Netlify and can be accessed at: https://weightloss-aggregator.netlify.app/

+---

 ## **Features**
 - **Data Tracking**: Allows users to input weekly weight data and calculates individual and group progress.
 - **Visualizations**: Trend graphs for individual and group progress, weekly weight changes, and rankings.